AidosKuneen/aidos-node-v1/README.md

 ## Introduction

-ARI is the Aidos Reference Implementation.
+This repository is holding the Testnet branch of the main ARI repository.
+This branch is utilized specifically for the Testnet setup.
 It's the implementation of a full Node with a JSON-REST HTTP interface (API).
 It's based upon Java 8 and therefore a requirement.

+## What is this repository about?

+The Testnet is used to thoroughly review and verify new functions and also to offer an non-critical environment for testing.
+It's can also be used to get a start on implementing various integrations for Aidos Kuneen.
+The `minWeightMagnitude` is reduced from 18 to 10, therefore the Proof of Work is completed much faster in this environment.
+The Install/Build process is pretty much the same as for the normal ARI.
+Even though If you don't use the parameter `--testnet` to run the `ari-${version}.jar` you will launch on the Mainnet.
+To be safe the databases are kept separately and have a different file ending (*.store.testnet) for the Testnet.
+The Testnet API runs on port 15555 by default and the ARI won't allow you to use the same default Meshport (14265) as in the ARI Mainnet.

 ## Install